This verse seems to be quoted almost as often as John 3:16:

 "What do you think, Simon?
 From whom do the kings of the earth collect customs or poll-tax, from their sons or from [others]?"
 When Peter said, "From strangers," Jesus said to him, "Then the sons are exempt.
 However… (Matthew 17:25-27)

 Jesus raised the issue of obligation.
-Who are obligated to pay this tax and who are exempt?
+Who is obligated to pay this tax, and who are exempt?

-First, Jesus’ question/answer establishes the fact that not everyone is obligated to pay this tax.
-Second, Jesus’ answer implies, by the “however” or “Nevertheless” that He and they are exempt.
+First, Jesus’ question/answer establishes that not everyone is obligated to pay this tax.
+Second, Jesus’ answer implies, by the “however” or “Nevertheless,” that He and they are exempt.

 "However, so that we do not offend them…" (Matthew 17:27)

-This does not do justice to the Greek text more literally reads, “But not to get ensnared” or “But to avoid getting ensnared.”
+This does not do justice to the Greek text, which more literally reads, “But not to get ensnared” or “But to avoid getting ensnared.”

-"But to avoid getting ensnared, go to the sea and throw in a hook, and take the first fish that comes up; and when you open its mouth, you will find a shekel.
+"But to avoid getting ensnared, go to the sea, throw in a hook, and take the first fish that comes up; and when you open its mouth, you will find a shekel.
 Take that and give it to them for you and Me."

 Now coming back to the text, “render to Caesar the things that are Caesar’s; and to God the things that are God’s.” has some context from which we can understand it.